ryedin/site/_posts/2016-09-20-three-generations-of-aws.md

 This year we saw two new services, Elastic File System (EFS) and Application Load Balancer (ALB) which complement ECS very well.

-In many ways Tasks have more platform more features out of the box than EC2 Instances ever did.
+In many ways, Tasks already have more platform features out of the box than EC2 Instances ever did.

 I expect continual platform improvements around Tasks, like improved auditing and billing over the next years.
 I also expect reduced effort for cluster management.